-Why Notion AI Meeting Notes Requires the Business Plan
+Why Notion AI Meeting Notes needs the Business plan

-The May 2025 change bundled AI into Business / Enterprise
+The May 2025 change folded AI into Business / Enterprise

 Current pricing as of May 2026: